Sir Charles Monro, 1st Baronet: Early military career

 He was the youngest son of Henry Monro and Catherine Power.
 Educated at Sherborne School and the Royal Military College, Sandhurst, Monro was commissioned into the 2nd Regiment of Foot as a second lieutenant on 13 August 1879.
 He was promoted to lieutenant on 15 May 1881 and to captain on 24 July 1889.

-He attended the Staff College, Camberley, from 1889 to 1890, and promoted to major on 23 February 1898, he served as a brigade major until he was appointed a deputy assistant adjutant general on 15 April 1899.
+He attended the Staff College, Camberley, from 1889 to 1890, gaining his psc, and promoted to major on 23 February 1898, he served as a brigade major from October that year until he was appointed a deputy assistant adjutant general on 15 April 1899.
 He vacated that appointment in February 1900, as he went to South Africa to serve in the Second Boer War, where he was present at the Battle of Paardeberg in 1900.
 Promoted to temporary lieutenant-colonel in 1900, he was brevetted to lieutenant-colonel on 29 November 1900.

 On 28 March 1903, he was promoted to the substantive rank of lieutenant colonel and appointed commandant of the School of Musketry.
 Promoted to colonel in 1906, the same year he was made a Companion of the Order of the Bath (CB) in the 1906 Birthday Honours, he was succeeded Henry Merrick Lawson as commander of the 13th Infantry Brigade in Dublin on 12 May 1907, with the temporary rank of brigadier general.

 Promoted to major general on 31 October 1910, on 31 March 1912 he became general officer commanding (GOC) 2nd London Division, a formation of the recently established Territorial Force (TF), taking over from Major General Vesey John Dawson.